akari0624/react-starter_withTypeScript/README.md

 npm run dist
 ```

-- help people to deploy their work to GH-Page, but need to adjust `publicPath` property first in `webpack.config.prod.js`
+- help people to deploy their work to GH-Page, but you need to create a repository on Github first and  adjust `publicPath` property first in `webpack.config.prod.js`. [good Github Page detail reference on GatsbyJS doc](https://www.gatsbyjs.org/docs/how-gatsby-works-with-github-pages/) <-this script basic work like this
 ```
 npm run deploy
 ```